This post may contain affiliate links. Please read our disclosure policy.

 • Add the almond flour, tapioca flour, ground flax, pumpkin pie spice, nutmeg, and salt.
 Mix on low until just combined.

 • Use the parchment sling and remove the bread from the pan and transfer to a baking sheet fitted with a wire rack.
+Let cool completely.
 Using a butter knife or offset spatula, smooth the frosting over the surface of the loaf, allowing some to drip down the sides.
 Transfer to the fridge to allow the glaze to set a bit.
 Slice and enjoy!

 Notes